Peter A. Wolff

-Peter Adalbert Wolff (November 15, 1923 – September 5, 2013) was an American physicist who is considered a pioneer in semiconductor research.
+Peter Adalbert Wolff (November 15, 1923 – September 5, 2013) was an American physicist and Emeritus professor of the Massachusetts Institute of Technology, who worked in semiconductor research.
+He is known for the Schrieffer–Wolff transformation used to solve the Kondo model.

+Life

 He earned his PhD in physics at UC Berkeley with Robert Serber as thesis advisor in 1951 and began his career at the Bell Telephone Laboratories the following year.

+Wolff and John Robert Schrieffer developed the Schrieffer–Wolff transformation in 1966 to solve the Kondo model.

 Thereafter Wolff joined the physics department of Massachusetts Institute of Technology (MIT) in 1970, becoming head of the condensed matter and atomic physics division.
-Together with P. M. Platzman, he coauthored the textbook Waves and Interactions in Solid State Plasmas (1973).
+In the following years he hired Marc A. Kastner, John Joannopoulos and Robert J. Birgeneau.
+Together with P. M. Platzman, he coauthored the textbook Waves and Interactions in Solid State Plasmas in 1973.

 In 1976 he moved on to the directorship of the Research Laboratory of Electronics and then of the Francis Bitter National Magnet Laboratory in 1981.
 Wolff left the director's chair in 1987 and retired from his faculty position in 1989 to become a fellow of the newly created NEC Research Institute at Princeton University.
-In 1994 he returned to MIT as the leader of the physics/industry forum for the physics department and remained a professor emeritus there until his death.
+In 1994 he returned to MIT as the leader of the physics/industry forum for the physics department and remained a professor emeritus.

+Wolff died of Alzheimer's disease in 2013.